Wind-WindKids/winding/samples/sophieandwind/winter.md

 Sophie and Winter

 @image:
-Sophie standing at the rail of a bench in the Luxembourg Gardens in winter.
+Sophie standing near a bench in the Luxembourg Gardens in winter.
 Bare trees, pale sky, her scarf lifted by a breeze.
-The Eiffel Tower faint in the background.
 She looks toward the distance as if imagining someplace far away.

 --
-opening_scene: page, text, centered
+opening_scene: page, text, centered, tiny
 --
 It was winter, and Wind was away.
 Every winter, he left Paris
 for the other side of the world.

+@image:
+Background only, stillness in the air, a pale winter light.
+Low clouds.

 --
 lonely_garden: page, portrait-oriented, image
 --
 @image:
-Sophie on a bench in the Luxembourg Gardens, bundled in coat and scarf.
+Sophie in the Luxembourg Gardens, bundled in coat and scarf.
 The park is bare and quiet, the fountain drained.
-A single leaf skitters across the gravel path.
+There is stillness in the air, a pale winter light.
+Low clouds.
+She looks toward the distance as if imagining someplace far away.

 --
 news_from_mom: page, text, centered